cosfer2804/Projects-Repository/CitiBike/README.md

 - [Next Steps](#next-steps)

 ## Scenario
 In this final project I studied the covid impact in CitiBike, a bicycle sharing in New York City.
 For these I did an exploratory analysis since the start of the operations (June 2013) until February 2022.
-Then I decided to compare March, April and May in 2019, 2020 and 2021 to see if had any changed in the customer behavior.
+Then I decided to compare March, April and May in 2019, 2020 and 2021 to see if had any changed in the customers behavior.

 ## Objective
-* Check if covid had an impact in the customer behaviors while renting bicycles in New York City.
+* Check if covid had an impact in the customers behaviors while renting bicycles in New York City.

 ## Data Set
 - Provided by CitiBike, see the info of the dataset [here](https://ride.citibikenyc.com/system-data);